Field Trips

 Classroom Investigation Lesson (Add-On)

-• Engineering a Rollercoaster (K-12)
+• Engineering a Rollercoaster (Scaffolded for Grades K-12)

 Add-On Price:

-• D51 Classes (Excludes Charters): (Free)
+• D51 Classes (Excludes Charters): Free!

 • Schools within the Gunnison River Basin qualify for a discounted add-on rate ($2/student).
 Please mention this in your field trip request.